ibm-cloud-docs/account/acct-getstart-tutorial.md

 Your Red Hat credentials can be used to sign-up for a new {{site.data.keyword.Bluemix_notm}} account.

 It is important to note that a Red Hat ID is not interchangeable with an IBMid, a federated ID, or a Google ID.

 To sign-up with your Red Hat ID, complete the following steps:

 1. Go to the [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: external}, and click **Create an {{site.data.keyword.Bluemix_notm}} account**.
 1. Enter the email address belonging to your Red Hat ID
 1. Click **Sign up with Red Hat ID.**
 1. On the Red Hat log in screen, enter your Red Hat credentials and click **Log in**
 1. Select your country, and click **Next**.
 1. Review the terms and conditions.
 1. Click **Complete account**.

 To log in with your Red Hat ID, go to [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: external}, and select **Red Hat Login** from the dropdown menu.
 After that, enter your Red Hat ID email or username and click **Continue**.

+#### Onboarding with IBMid Without Decoupling Red Hat SSO
+{: #onboarding-RedatSSO}

+To support environments where Red Hat SSO must remain due to production dependencies, use the following steps to onboard successfully with IBMid:

+1. Create an IBMid manually in [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: external}.
+1. The account owner must resend the invitation to the same email address.
+1. When the user opens the new invite, they are prompted to choose between IBMid and Red Hat identity.
+The user must select IBMid during the onboarding process.

+This helps ensure proper registration within {{site.data.keyword.Bluemix_notm}} and prevents any unintended redirection to Red Hat.

+If Red Hat SSO is used without integration into IBMid federation, user onboarding will require additional manual steps.
+Specifically, invited users must create an IBMid before receiving the invitation.
+Otherwise, when they attempt to accept the invite, the system will redirect them to Red Hat SSO, as designed.
+To streamline access and avoid unintended redirection, it is recommended to configure identity federation, enabling consistent and automated user onboarding.
+{: note}

 ### Personal use availability
 {: #signup-personalaccts}